dijkstracula/solvent/paper/report.md

 Also like all good inverse problems, type reconstruction has degrees of freedom that checking does not - if several possible valid typings exist, which should the algorithm deduce?
-Nobody would claim that inferring `def double(x) 2 * x` as `object -> object` would be terribly useful, correct though it might be.
+Nobody would claim that inferring `def double(x): return 2 * x` as `object -> object` would be terribly useful, correct though it might be.
 On the other side of the spectrum, if we had a full program analysis oracle that told us that `double` is only ever called with argument 21, the singleton refinement type ${v : int | v == 42}$ would similarly be correct, but overfits to the input data in a way that doesn't provide a useful precondition on the return value being used later in the program.
 The authors must aim for the best of both worlds: a dependent type system rich enough to prove useful safety properties, while _not_ being so expressive that reconstruction becomes impossible.

 ## From program expressions to base types